Introduction

 Etiology

-Botulism in animals is caused by the neurotoxins produced by C. botulinum.
+Botulism is caused by the neurotoxins produced by C. botulinum.
 These toxins are among the most potent biological substances known.
 There are seven toxin types (A, B, C, D, E, F, and G), with types C and D being most commonly associated with cases in animals.
 The bacterium thrives in anaerobic environments, such as decaying organic material, contaminated water, and improperly stored feed.
 The presence of C. botulinum spores in the environment increases the risk of botulism in animals, making proper management essential.

 Epidemiology

-Botulism in animals occurs worldwide and affects various domestic and wild species, including cattle, horses, sheep, goats, and birds.
+Botulism occurs worldwide and affects various domestic and wild species, including cattle, horses, sheep, goats, and birds.
 The incidence varies based on geographic location, environmental conditions, and feeding practices.
 Outbreaks of botulism in animals often correlate with droughts, floods, and improper disposal of carcasses, which increase exposure to botulinum toxins.

 Risk Factors